 Strangely, most films, books and plays which have raised eyebrows have also raised receipts.
 Could this all be a plot?

 Should married couples share a bed?
-A question from 1958
+A question about bedrooms from 1958

 The Courier-News (Bridgewater, New Jersey) August 8, 1958